Michaela000/EPICHAD/project/lab_notebook_Aicha.md

 - created table with all subjects and frequency bands in order to compare them
 - updated the OSF preregistration
 - updated GitHub files: results; data; overview; ...
+- created overview of ICA components of all subjects
+- created EPICHAD Logo